tropicsquare/tropic01-stm32u5-usb-devkit-fw/README.md

 ## FW update

 This device may be updated without any special HW tool, just using USB. \
-You need utility `dfu-util` which can be installed on Debian-based distros: \
+You need utility `dfu-util` which can be installed on Debian-based distros:
 ```
 $ apt install dfu-util
 ```

 1) Build FW (see chapter [FW build](#fw-build))
-2) Press button and while pressed connect to USB you will see connected USB device "STMicroelectronics STM Device in DFU Mode"
+2) Press button and while pressed connect to USB you can see connected USB device "STMicroelectronics STM Device in DFU Mode"
 3) run command `dfu-util` like that :
    `$ dfu-util -a 0 -s 0x08000000:leave -D build/app.bin`
-4) disconnect / connect USB again (without pressed button).
+4) after successful update the device starts FW automatically